-In the healthy body every cell is polarised in subjection to the central will, the Adona: of the physical system.
+In the healthy body every cell is polarised in subjection to the central will, the Adonai of the physical system.

 Health, therefore, is order, obedience, and government.
-But wherever disease is, there is distribut, rebellion, and insubordination.
+But wherever disease is, there is disunion, rebellion, and insubordination.

-And the Jeeper the sear of the confusion, the more dangerous the malady, and the harder to quell it
+And the deeper the seat of the confusion, the more dangerous the malady, and the hurder to quell it.

-That which is superficial may be more easily healed; or, if need be, the disorderly elements may be rooted out, and the body shall be whose and at unity again.
+That which is superficial may be more easily healed; or, if need be, the disorderly elements may be rooted out, and the body shall be whole and at unity again.

-But if the disobedient molecules correct each other continually, and the perversity spread, and the rebellous tracts multiply their elements; the whole body shall fall into dissolution, which is death.
+But if the disobedient molecules corrupt each other continually, and the perversity spread, and the rebellious tracts multiply their elements; the whole body shall fall into dissolution, which is death.

-For the central will that should dominate all the kingdom of the body, is no longer obeyed; and every element is become its own ruler, and bath a divergent will of its own.
+For the central will that should dominate all the kingdom of the body, is no longer obeyed; and every element is become its own ruler, and hath a divergent will of its own.

 So that the poles of the cells incline in divers directions; and the binding power which is the life of the body, is dissolved and destroyed.

 And when dissolution is complete, then follow corruption and putrefaction.

-Now, that which is true of the physical, is true likewise of
+Now, that which is true of the physical, is true likewise of its prototype.

-its prototype.

-The whole world is full of revolt; and every element bath a will divergent from God.
+The whole world is full of revolt; and every element hath a will divergent from God.

-Whereas there ought to be but one will, attracting and ruling the whole man.
+Whereas there ought to be but one will, attracting and ruling the wholo man.